datamesh-governance/datamesh-governance.com/policies/template.md

 ## Considered Alternatives

-- Before decision: After the context, start with writing up the options with their possible benefits and consequences in here.
+- All options with their possible benefits and consequences, including the option of "doing nothing".
+- Documents the discussion around making the decision.
-- After decision: no longer needed; may help to document the discussion; archive it at the end of the file
+- Archive it at the end of the file after a decision has been made.

 ## Policy as Code